Karank11/PROJECT_CSN-221/Report.md

 required data from higher level cache increases rapidly.
 Therefore, the miss rate is a key factor in deciding the performance of the cache from its average memory access time.
 Since the size of the caches are often constrained so as not to make the processor chip too large.
-          In response to this problem, it is important to find ways of increasing the hit rate without simply increasing the size of the L2 cache.
+<br/>In response to this problem, it is important to find ways of increasing the hit rate without simply
+increasing the size of the L2 cache.
 One way to do this is through a different mapping function, where a certain address is mapped to different blocks in each set, thereby reducing possible collisions.